taunoe/tauno-serial-plotter/README.md

 Serial Plotter for Arduino and other embedded devices.

+## Features

+- Simple user interface
+- Plotting of multiple variables, with different colors for each
+- Can plot both integers and floats
+- Can plot negative values
+- Auto-scrolls the Time (X) axis
+- Auto-resizes the scale (Y axis)

+## Data

 Incoming data should be string.
 Ending with new line character.
 Numbers (int and float) can be separated with almost any character.
 Like: